mInzamamMalik/Chatbot-Development-Syllabus/README.md

 ## Scope

-Chatbot projects are highly in demand in international market, After successful completion of this course you will be empowered to pursue exciting opportunities as a Chatbot Developer in software houses or even embark on a freelance journey with Fiverr and Upwork (how to do freelancing is not covered in this course), tapping into the gold rush of AIaaS in the international market.
+Chatbot projects are highly in demand in international market, After successful completion of this course you will be empowered to pursue exciting opportunities as a Chatbot Developer in software houses or even embark on a `freelance` journey with Fiverr and Upwork **(How to do freelancing is not covered in this course)**, tapping into the gold rush of `AIaaS` in the international market.

 ## Course Resources